 Day 2 | Jamestown + Pingree + Carrington

 Enjoy a hot coffee and chill atmosphere at Babb’s Coffee House in Jamestown before you head to a birder’s paradise in Pingree.
 The Arrowwood National Wildlife Refuge plays host to 13 species of ducks and geese, and several species of shorebirds.
 See how many you can spot among the trees and shoreline as you hike or bike the Wildlife Refuge’s leg of the national recreation trail.
 This 9-mile historic trail connects the former military posts of Fort Seward near Jamestown and Fort Totten near Devils Lake.
-Next, stop in Carrington and visit Ostlie’s Sunnyside Acres where you can schedule a tour of the farm, workshop session, or pick seasonal berries.
-Order a meal at the Chieftain Sports Bar & Grill and close out the evening with a round on the greens at CrossRoads golf course.
+Next, stop in Carrington and order a meal at the Chieftain Sports Bar & Grill and close out the evening with a round on the greens at CrossRoads golf course.

 Day 3 | New Rockford + Devils Lake